openSUSE/news-o-o/_posts/2011-04-25-opensuse-coming-to-lfnw.markdown

 ### Watch us live!

-Even if you can't make it to LFNW, you can still join in the festivities.Â  Some of our sessions are scheduled to be broadcast live on [Jupiter Broadcasting](http://www.jupiterbroadcasting.com/).Â  Sit back from the comfort of your own home, put up your feet and fire up your browser.
+Even if you can't make it to LFNW, you can still join in the festivities.
+Some of our sessions are scheduled to be broadcast live on [Jupiter Broadcasting](http://www.jupiterbroadcasting.com/).
+Sit back from the comfort of your own home, put up your feet and fire up your browser.

 ### So Join us!